damascenodiego/damascenodiego.github.io/_pages/about.md

 and a two years research experience as a Research assistant of the Institutional Program for Scientific Initiation Scholarships (PIBIC).

-Summary of degrees and previous experiences
+Summary of degrees and main previous experiences
 ------
 - **Ph.D.** in Computer Science at the University of São Paulo (2016 - 2020)
 - **Visiting Ph.D. research student** at University of Leicester (Oct/2018 - Dec/2019)